 Look for the right credentials.
 Tax professionals can have a variety of them, including enrolled agents (EA), certified public accountants (CPA), and tax attorneys.
 Each of these has different qualifications and experience, so choosing a professional with the appropriate credentials is crucial.
 For example, you should work with a CPA or tax attorney if your business tax is complicated.

 In addition to credentials, you should consider the professional's experience.
-Ask how many years they've been working as a tax specialist and if they have experience working with clients in the circumstances similar to yours.
+Ask how many years they've been working as a tax specialist and if they have experience working with clients in circumstances similar to yours.
 Before hiring, ask for references from current or past clients.
 This will give you an idea of their level of expertise and customer service.

 During tax season, accountants can be extremely busy.
 Ask about their availability and turnaround time for filing your taxes.
 You'll want to work with someone who can meet your deadlines and is responsive to your questions and concerns.